iSECPartners/ssl-conservatory/openssl/README.md

 You will have to install minGW as well as the OpenSSL development libraries.
-The OpenSSL project provides a link to pre-compiled libraries for Windows at the following URL: http://www.openssl.org/related/binaries.html If you used those binaries, here are additional instructions to compile the sample code:
+The OpenSSL project provides a link to pre-compiled libraries for Windows at the following URL: http://www.openssl.org/related/binaries.html

+If you used those binaries, here are additional instructions to compile the sample code.
 First add the OpenSSL headers and libraries to MinGW:

     Copy <OpenSSL_Folder>/include/ to <MinGW_Folder>/include/
     Copy <OpenSSL_Folder>/libeay32.dll to <MinGW_Folder>/lib/libeay32.dll